Interstate 99: Southern segment

-New York
+Northern segment

-The northern segment of I-99 is entirely concurrent with US 15 and starts at the Pennsylvania–New York border north of Lawrenceville, Pennsylvania.
+The northern segment of I-99 is entirely concurrent with US 15 and starts at the junction of US 220, US 15, and I-180.
+I-99 crosses through mountainous terrain in Lycoming and Tioga counties, bypassing Mansfield.
+The route crosses the Pennsylvania–New York border north of Lawrenceville, Pennsylvania.
 A four-lane freeway through the Steuben County town of Lindley, I-99 crosses through a rock cut, making a large bend to the north and bypassing the hamlet of Presho.
 The freeway enters a partial cloverleaf interchange with County Route 5 (CR 5; Smith Road).
 After CR 5, I-99 turns northeast through the town of Erwin, running to the west of the Indian Hills Golf Club.
 Making a gradual bend further to the northeast, the freeway crosses the Canisteo River and enters the hamlet of Erwins, where it enters a diamond interchange with New York State Route 417 (NY 417; Addison Road).
 After NY 417, it then turns alongside Norfolk Southern Railway's Southern Tier Line (former Erie Railroad main line).
 Now paralleling the tracks and NY 417, I-99/US 15 crosses through Erwin, entering exit 11, which connects to NY 417 once again, next to Gang Mills Yard, the site of former Painted Post station.

 After Gang Mills Yard, I-99 crosses through the Gang Mills section of Erwin, entering a large interchange at the northern end of the neighborhood.
 Signed exit 12, this interchange serves CR 107 (Robert Dann Drive) via NY 417.
 After CR 107, I-99 enters a large interchange that utilizes several flyover ramps between I-99, US 15, I-86, and NY 17 (Southern Tier Expressway).
 Ramps are also present, connecting to NY 352.
 This interchange serves as the northern terminus of both I-99 and US 15.